András Stohl

 András Stohl (born 23 February 1967) is a Hungarian actor.

 Career

 Stohl graduated from the Academy of Drama and Film in Budapest in 1990.
 He became a member of the Katona József Theatre in Budapest.
 In 2001 he became a freelancer, after the leadership of the theater decided that his work on television was irreconcilable with the theatre's artistic concept.
-Since 2003 he is a member of the Hungarian National Theatre.
+Since 2003, he has been a member of the Hungarian National Theatre.